-Welcome to the website of our Swiss Society for Behavioural Neurology
+Welcome to the website of our Swiss Society for Cognitive and Behavioural Neurology (SSCBN).

 What is Behavioural Neurology?
 Behavioural Neurology is a subspecialty of neurology that studies the impact of neurological injury or disease on memory, language, praxis, cognition, emotion and social behaviour.

 Our approach focuses on the patient, their individualized care and appropriate treatment, which is why it is necessary to continuously improve diagnostic methods and therapeutic interventions.
 We develop guidelines that are essential for the further education of physicians, and we collaborate closely with related disciplines and institutions.
 The members of our society are not only neurologists, but also non-medical specialists in fields related to neurology such as neuropsychology and neuroscience.